Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 Step 3 - Install soft close cabinet door damper

-With the pilot hole drilled the third step is to install the damper.
+With the pilot hole drilled, the third step is to install the damper.

-A few tips:
+Here are a few tips:

 • Set the clutch on your cordless drill to a light pressure.
-Because the goal is to not strip or break the damper screw.
+Because the goal is not to strip or break the damper screw.

 • Install one damper first and experiment with subsequent ones to find what works best for your cabinets.